mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-10"></a>
 [Back to top](#top)
 ## IL-10 -- Rep. Bradley Scott Schneider (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-10)
-## Committees
-Bradley Scott Schneider is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019